Avaiga/taipy-doc/docs/getting_started/index.md

 - Line 6 reads and prints the output data node *message* written by the execution of the scenario *hello_scenario*.

-For convenience, grab the entire code for this example:
+For your convenience, you can get the complete code for this example:
 <a href="./hello_world_scenario.py" download>`hello_world_scenario.py`</a>

 Expected Output: